23 Natural Language Processing

 This chapter traces the remarkable journey from those early failures to today’s language models that can engage in nuanced dialogue, translate between languages with near-human accuracy, and even generate creative text.
 At the heart of this transformation lies a fundamental shift in how we represent language computationally: from discrete symbols manipulated by hand-crafted rules to continuous vector spaces learned from vast corpora of text.

-Language presents unique challenges for mathematical modeling.
-Unlike images, which naturally exist as arrays of continuous pixel values, or audio signals, which are continuous waveforms, text consists of discrete symbols with no inherent geometric structure.
+Language poses distinctive challenges for mathematical modeling: unlike images, which naturally exist as arrays of continuous pixel values, or audio signals, which are continuous waveforms, text consists of discrete symbols with no inherent geometric structure.
 The word “cat” is not inherently closer to “dog” than to “quantum”—at least not in any obvious mathematical sense.
 Yet humans effortlessly recognize that cats and dogs share semantic properties that neither shares with abstract physics concepts.

 A naive way to represent words is through one-hot encoding, where each word in a vocabulary is assigned a unique vector with a single non-zero entry.
 For example, in a vocabulary of size \(|V|\), the word “cat” might be represented as \[ v_{\text{cat}} = \overbrace{[0, 0, \ldots, 1, \ldots, 0]}^{|V|} \] with the 1 in the \(i\)-th position corresponding to “cat”.
 However, this approach fails to capture any notion of semantic similarity: the cosine similarity between any two distinct one-hot vectors is zero, erasing all information about how words relate to each other.